zhaocai/alfred-workflow/README.md

 ## FEATURES:

+* Use standard [bundler][gembundler] to easily package, manage, and update ruby gems in the workflow.
+* Friendly exception and debug output to the Mac OS X Console
 * Functions for finding the bundle ID, cache and storage paths, and query arguments.
-* Shows exceptions and debug output in the Mac OS X Console
 * Functions for reading and writing plist files.
 * Functions to simplify generating feedback XML for Alfred.
-* Adds ruby gems repositories to the workflow bundle so you can package gems with your workflow.
 * Functions to simplify saving and retrieving settings.